crucials/saveable/README.md

 # Saveable

-:fire: New feature - SoundCloud playlist downloader
+:fire: New feature - SoundCloud playlist downloader (_playlists with more than about 100 tracks probably won't be downloaded because app is hosted on 512 MB servers_)

 :city_sunset: App contains:
 - Video and audio downloader from such services as Youtube and SoundCloud (_maybe more platfoms soon_).